tiagofilipe3/compasso-challenge-spring/README.md

-A Spring Boot REST api to create, update and retrive Customers and Cities.<br />
+A Spring Boot REST api to create, update and retrieve Customers and Cities.<br />
 Written in Java, H2 and Swagger.

 Simply run the project on your favorite IDE.